-Philo Beddoe is an easy-going trucker and a great fist-fighter.
-With two friends - Orville, who promotes prize-fights for him, and Clyde, the orangutan he won on a bet - he roams the San Fernando Valley in search of cold beer, country music and the occasional punch-up.
-But he is floored himself by a dainty little country and western singer, who gives him the slip when she realizes he's getting too serious.
-Phil, Clyde and Orville set off in pursuit, pestered by bikers.Written by
+Philo Beddoe (Clint Eastwood) is an easy-going trucker and a great fist-fighter.
+With two friends, Orville (Geoffrey Lewis), who promotes prize-fights for him, and Clyde (Manis the Orangutan), the orangutan he won on a bet, he roams the San Fernando Valley in search of cold beer, country music, and the occasional punch-up.
+But he is floored by dainty little country and western singer, Lynn Halsey-Taylor (Sondra Locke), who gives him the slip when she realizes he's getting too serious.
+Phil, Clyde, and Orville set off in pursuit, pestered by bikers.Written by

 David Wark <email@example.com>

-When the officer falls down at the lake and lands face-to-face with the rattlesnake, the glass that separating the actor and the snake is clearly visible.
+When the officer falls down at the lake and lands face-to-face with the rattlesnake, the glass separating the actor and rattlesnake is clearly visible.
 See more »

 [...]
 See more »

 There's just something endearing about this orangutan and his truck-driving best buddy; an unexpected joy.